Roumaissa-BENKREDDA/Social-Robotics-Assignment-1/README.md

 # Social-Robotics-Assignment-1
 # 🌐 Social Robotics Assignment 1: DialogFlow Telegram Chatbot 🤖

-Welcome to the repository for the **first assignment of Social Robotics**, where creativity meets conversational AI! 🎉 This project showcases a **Telegram chatbot** designed using **DialogFlow**, focusing on human-like interaction and intuitive conversational flows.
+This project showcases a **Telegram chatbot** designed using **DialogFlow**, focusing on human-like interaction and intuitive conversational flows.

 ---